All the lasagna vibes, made a little fresher with zucchini.

 • Parmesan.
 Freshly grated adds the most flavor and creates a smooth texture when melted.
 You can also use shredded if that’s what you have.

-Cut Zucchini into “Noodles”
+Cut zucchini into slices.

-First trim and remove the ends from all of the zucchini.
+First, trim and remove the ends from all of the zucchini.

-Avoid using vegetable peeler, as the veggies won’t hold their shape.
+Avoid using a vegetable peeler, as the veggies won’t hold their shape.
 If you use a mandolin, be sure it is on a thick setting.

 Lay the zucchini flat on the cutting board and sprinkle with ½ teaspoon of salt.